xms991/xyops-python/README.md

 **Image:** `ghcr.io/xms991/xyops-python:latest`

+This is AI slop but I might use it anyways

 ## What's inside

-- Debian 12 (bookworm) base, via the xyOps shell image
+- the xyOps shell image
-- Python 3.11 with pip
-- Preinstalled Python packages:
+- some more stuff

 | Package | Purpose |
 | --- | --- |